 Storage information

-You can make this dish in advance and store it covered in the refrigerator for up to 3 days before serving.
+You can make this dish in advance and store it in a covered container in the refrigerator for up to 3 days before serving.

 To serve, reheat in the microwave until piping hot and serve immediately.
-You can also transfer the pork belly and sauce to a frying pan and heat thoroughly before serving.
+Otherwise, transfer the pork belly and sauce to a frying pan and heat thoroughly before serving.

-If you want to freeze pork belly, you can cook it until it has been browned and the freeze.
-Just allow the browned pork to cool and transfer to a large ziploc bag.
+If you want to freeze pork belly, cook it until it has been browned and then freeze.
+Allow the browned pork to cool and transfer it to a suitable freezer container.
 You can freeze this meat for up to 2 months.

 Do not refreeze.